APSV-UPM/ServicesArchitectures/laboratories/MicroservicesArchitectures.md

 `TransportationOrderServer0` and `TraceServer0`.

-Next, we explain the development of the `TransportationOrderServer0` project that you have downloaded from Gitlab; it handles `TransportationOrder`.
+Next, we explain the development of the `TransportationOrderServer0` project that you have downloaded from GitHub; it handles `TransportationOrder`.
 As we are going to develop two projects and two different SB applications, they will run on their own server, and therefore they must be attached to different ports.